What patients and families need to know

 Residency Training Tracks

-The Categorical, Primary Care, and Community Health tracks are our largest tracks.
+Our largest tracks include the Categorical Track, Primary Care Track and Community Health Track (CHT), also known as the Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track.
 These three-year tracks have 24 months of pediatric training in common, ensuring that graduates are indistinguishable in their ability to provide excellent general pediatric care and are equally qualified to pursue subspecialty work if they so choose after residency.
-The Categorical Pediatrics Track is the traditional residency training track; the Primary Care Track focuses on ambulatory general pediatrics; and the Community Health Track focuses on improving the health of underserved populations.
+The Categorical Track is the traditional residency training track; the Primary Care Track focuses on ambulatory general pediatrics; and the CHT/LAUnCH Track focuses on improving the health of underserved populations.

 Children’s National also has two smaller tracks for those interested in neurology or genetics.
-The Child Neurology Track is a residency curriculum that is divided into a two year pediatric and a three year neurology training program to achieve board eligibility and full qualification for a career in pediatric neurology and board eligibility in pediatrics.
-The Pediatrics and Medical Genetics Combined Residency Track is a combined effort of the National Human Genome Research Institute (NHGRI), in conjunction with the Children's National Health System, offering a combined, four-year residency program in pediatrics and medical genetics.
+The Child Neurology Track is a residency curriculum that is divided into a two-year pediatric and a three-year neurology training program to achieve board eligibility and full qualification for a career in pediatric neurology and board eligibility in pediatrics.
+The Pediatrics and Medical Genetics Combined Residency Track is a combined effort of the National Human Genome Research Institute (NHGRI), in conjunction with Children's National Hospital, offering a combined, four-year residency program in pediatrics and medical genetics.

-These tracks are similar during the first year of training, with their unique qualities becoming more prominent in during experiences in the second and third years.
-There are approximately 24 residents per training year in the Categorical Track, eight per year in the Community Health Track, five per year in the Primary Care Track, three residents per year in the Preliminary Child Neurology Track, and up to one per year in the Pediatrics-Medical Genetics track, for a minimum total of 40 residents per class.
+These tracks are similar during the first year of training, with their unique qualities becoming more prominent during experiences in the second and third years.
+There are approximately 24 residents per training year in the Categorical Track, eight per year in the CHT/LAUnCH Track, five per year in the Primary Care Track, up to two per year in the CN Research Track, three residents per year in the Child Neurology Track and up to one per year in the Pediatrics-Medical Genetics track, for a minimum total of 40 residents per class.

 Curriculum Schedule Grids by Track:

-The Community Health Track focuses on underserved populations and the development of skills in health policy, advocacy, and community healthcare delivery.
+The Leadership in Advocacy, the Underserved, and Community Health (LAUnCH) Track, provides a supportive and cohesive learning community that focuses on improving the health of underserved patients as well as the development of skills in health policy, advocacy and community healthcare delivery.

-The National Human Genome Research Institute (NHGRI), in conjunction with the Children's National Health System, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.
+The National Human Genome Research Institute (NHGRI), in conjunction with Children's National Hospital, offers a unique opportunity for medical school graduates to complete a combined, four-year residency program in pediatrics and medical genetics.